IdlessChaye/FPGA/README.md

 # FPGA
-Some buggy FPGA projects by verilog
+Some buggy FPGA projects by Verilog

 EDA : Vivado 2017.1